Strawberries From Your Own Garden

 Because strawberries grow only 8″ to 12″ tall, it would not be difficult to grow them in containers.
 I recommend everbearing or day-neutral varieties for measured harvests through the season.
 The vigorous June-bearers might quickly get out of hand, but if you want to try them, go for it.
 Some varieties are specifically recommended for containers as well as for gardens.
 You could try growing them in its namesake, the strawberry jar.

 When growing strawberries in pots, look for varieties rated 1 or 2 zones colder than your location.
 Roots above the ground are exposed to cold air temperatures and are not insulated by surrounding soil.
 So, if you live in USDA zone 6, choose varieties that are hardy in zone 4 or 5 if you intend to overwinter them for the following year.
 That helps, but mulch them, too.
+During especially cold periods, move the pots to a south-facing wall (northern hemisphere) or into the shed for protection.

 The Pots and Potting Soil